Updated: Feb 3

 God Is Love

 Still, what does that mean that God, as a whole, is love?
 Jesus did not fulfill the law by doing nothing.
 Yet love is the fulfillment of the law.
 So then, love must be an expression of nature.
 Why?
 The law is there to judge character, so, one cannot fulfill the law by pretending to be good because pretending is not being, and one has to be good to measure up to the standards of the law.
 If one has to be good to measure up to the standards of the law, then to be good (in this context) is to express love.
 How does one know that another is good?
 Through one’s actions.
 The law cannot measure someone who does nothing because there is nothing to measure.
 Actions come out of one’s nature and therefore, to judge a nature as being good or bad, one has to be measured by the expressions of one’s nature—which is seen through one’s actions.
 So, when it is said that God is love, it is meant that God’s very nature is love so that every expression (action) of His nature is out of love.
 However, there is more to love.
 Love is, essentially, the expression of one’s inner goodness to another.

 Side Note: “Goodness” is defined as anything that is in coherence with God’s nature.

 Remember, love is nothing without being expressed.
 Jesus would not be the fulfillment of the law if He did nothing.
-To have love, one must be expressing it or else it would never be known and would also mean that one never expressed oneself.
+To have love, one must be expressing it, or else it would never be known.
 Love, by its very nature, is expressed.

 Love and Reality